 - 2.6.1.
-The malfunction indicator fitted to the vehicle is activated when the malfunction listed in [Table 1] occurs: - 2.6.1.1.
+The malfunction indicator fitted to the vehicle is activated when the malfunction listed in Table A2/1 of Annex 2 occurs: - 2.6.1.1.
 During the same key cycle and; - 2.6.1.2.
 Immediately after expiration of a limited time delay (300 s or less) in that same key cycle; or - 2.6.2.
-Monitoring of some of the items listed in [Table 1] is physically not possible and a deficiency has been granted for this incomplete monitor.
+Monitoring of some of the items listed in Table A2/1 of Annex 2 is physically not possible and a deficiency has been granted for this incomplete monitor.
 The comprehensive, technical justification why such an OBD monitor cannot run shall be added to the information folder.